SamuelCrouse/NeuroHab-Docs/README.md

 #### You must reflash the Arduino with your desired code to resume experiment behavior.

+## Lickport Water Delivery Quantity Calibration
+One of the main limitations of the NeuroHab is the inability to communicate quantities between the Arduino MEGA controller and the ESP32 logger.
+This is overcome by hard coding the liquid delivery amount within:<br>

+      NeuroHab-ESP_logging at the line
+      float WD_QTY=0.006667 * 0.65;  // ml per WD

+      and

+      libraries/NeuroHab_lib/NeuroHab_Control.h at the line
+      float lickTime = (250 * 0.65) - PULSE_SEPAR_DELAY_MS;	// How long the lickport valve is open before closing.
+Pulse delay to account for pulse time while valve is open.

+The lickTime variable dictates how long the port stays open upon activation.
+IE greater times deliver more liquid and short times less.<br>
+WD_QTY is the quantity that is recorded in the logging system.
+0.65 is the scalar used to adjust delivery amount without ruining calibration approximately.
+IE at 250 ms 0.006667 ml is delivered and we scale the delivery time and amount by 0.65 to reduce the delivery amount without having to recalibrate delivery.<br>

+However, if you need to change the delivery amount I recommend recalibration and this is the method.

+1. Set the lickTime to the estimated time delivery amount.
+(100ms is generally about right to get a medium sized droplet delivered.)
+2. Use a micropipette to measure the size of the droplet.
+(You may also program or manually deliver 10-50-100-X droplets into a container to have a greater amount to more easily measure.
+Remember to divide by the total number to get the average delivery size.)
+3. If you found that your delivery amount is 0.002ml per delivery, replace <b>float WD_QTY=0.006667 * 0.65;</b> with <b>float WD_QTY=0.002;</b>
+4. The scalar 0.65 is not mandatory and may be removed on recalibration, but adding your scalar or replacing with 1.0 is a good way to easily change delivery amount without recalibration.
+5. After recalibration with a 0.002ml delivery amount your final code lines may look like this:

+Example:

+      NeuroHab-ESP_logging at the line
+      float WD_QTY=0.002 * 1.0;  // ml per WD

+      and

+      libraries/NeuroHab_lib/NeuroHab_Control.h at the line
+      float lickTime = (85 * 1.0) - PULSE_SEPAR_DELAY_MS;	// How long the lickport valve is open before closing.
+Pulse delay to account for pulse time while valve is open.

+#### PULSE_SEPAR_DELAY_MS should not be removed as that delay is added during logging and removing it here will actually inflate the time is open.
+Similarly, the minimum time a valve may be open is the PULSE_SEPAR_DELAY_MS which by default is 60ms.
+Which also caps the logging at ~16HZ.
+I do not recommend changing PULSE_SEPAR_DELAY_MS so do so at your own discretion.

 # Hardware Installation
 ## Lickport Installation
 Each of 3 lickports comes with the port and magnetic housing.
 The housing inner diameter is ~21mm and the holes are sized for 3mm screws.<br>